My Code of Ethics

 I inform myself about all rules and regulations relating to photography when visiting a natural area or public attraction and respect private property.
 I stay on designated paths and trails.
 If there is no trail, I follow the principles and etiquette of Leave No Trace.
 I help to protect the environment by picking up trash I find when in the field.
 I do not move objects, pull plants or otherwise ‘tidy’ a scene.
 I move my position or wait patiently rather than attempt to influence an animal’s behavior or posture.

 I inform myself about the plants and animals I intend to photograph and aim for authenticity by photographing plants and animals in their natural habitat engaging in their normal behaviours.
 I treat wild animals living in an urban environment with the same respect that I accord to those living in the wild.
 I avoid photographing them if they exhibit distress signals and during times of physical strain.
 If my presence is causing stress, I leave the area immediately.
 I refrain from baiting (including sound baiting), or placing attractants to entice wildlife or influence their behavior.
 I keep rare species safe and intact by not broadcasting the specific location of a fragile area, plant or animal.
 I remove GPS data from my images before sharing them with others.
+No photo is worth sacrificing the welfare of an animal or the natural environment.

 I avoid stopping to photograph if it is likely to start a chain reaction resulting in other visitors crowding the area.
 I find another time or place to continue photographing.
 I continually search for unique and lesser known places to photograph to add value to my work.